Oliver Sacks, the man from Awakenings, about dreaming

 And here science meets the ancient presupposition of Dream Yoga, that dreams introduce us to other dimensions of experience.
 Dreams can be seen as a form of hallucinations, with the brain deprived of sensory input and motor output.

 Oliver Sacks was one of the most compassionate doctors of our time.
 It was his gentleness combined with his sincere care about the well-being of his patients that made him stand out from other neurologists.
+I can recommend any book he has written.
+Take a look at his work (click here to buy a book and support Mindfunda)

 Do you like this post?
 Don’t forget to share!

-Visit my Youtube channel (Don’t forget to subscribe)
+Visit my Youtube channel (Don’t forget to subscribe

 Leave a Comment